EscapeMaster/waka-cli/README.md

 * `waka list` --- list all templates from [waka-templates](https://github.com/waka-templates).
 * `waka init template-name your-project-name` --- init your project with specified template.

+### Note

+Waka currently is developing, don't use it in production.